calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 NameError: uninitialized constant Item
 ```

 This is because we have not created a our Item model yet.
-Rails gives us a generator to create the migration that we'll use to add the model table to the database.
+Rails gives us a generator to create the model and the migration that we'll use to add the model table to the database.

 Let's generate a model.